xpnt0/xpnt0.github.io/_posts/2024-07-08-HTB-Writeup-Perfection.md

 ![](/assets/images/HTB-Writeup-Perfection/Pasted image 20240708074019.png)

-- While it's true that they didn't find files directly owned by the user 'susan', there's a possibility that there are files owned by the group 'susan' which might also be readable by the user 'susan'.
+- While it's true that he didn't find files directly owned by the user 'susan', there's a possibility that there are files owned by the group 'susan' which might also be readable by the user 'susan'.
 The pentester proceeded to enumerate them and noted the existence of the file `/var/mail/susan`.

 ```bash
 find / \( -path /proc -prune \) -o \( -path /sys -prune \) -o \( -path /run -prune \) -o -group susan -exec ls -ldah {} \; 2>/dev/null